VHD (file format): Virtual Floppy Disk (VFD)

 Virtual Floppy Disk (VFD) is a related file format used by Microsoft Virtual PC, Microsoft Automated Deployment Services and Microsoft Virtual Server 2005.
 A VFD that contains an image of a 720 KB low-density, 1.44 MB high-density or 1.68 MB DMF 3.5-inch floppy disk can be mounted by Virtual PC.
 Other virtual machine software such as VMWare Workstation and VMware Player can mount raw floppy images in the same way.

 Windows Virtual PC for Windows 7 (version 6.1) does not offer a user interface for manipulating virtual floppy disks; however, it still supports physical and virtual floppy disks via scripting.
 Under Hyper-V, VFD files are usable through the VM settings for Generation 1 virtual machines.
 Generation 2 virtual machines do not emulate a floppy controller and do not support floppy disk images.

 Virtual Hard Disk (VHDX)

 VHDX (Virtual Hard Disk v2) is the successor format to VHD.
 Where VHD has a capacity limit of 2040 GB, VHDX has a capacity limit of 64 TB.
 For disk images with this newer format the filename extension vhdx is used instead of vhd.
-VHDX protects against power failures and is used by Hyper-V. VHDX can be mounted like VHD.
+VHDX protects against power failures and is used by Hyper-V. VHDX format is optimized for both HDD and SSD.